C-NERD/clinical-notes/pages/Hair palpation.md

 	- #card
 		- #[[Chronic Liver Disease]]
 		- #Malnutrition
-- Determine if ther#Alopecia associated with scaring
+- Determine if there is #Alopecia and if associated with scaring